 Actions taken will depend on the nature and severity of the situation.
 Some examples of disciplinary actions include: formal reprimands, imposing conditions on a practitioner’s license (e.g., must practice under supervision), ordering the practitioner to complete specialized programs/ course, imposing fines and the ability to suspend or terminate the professionals license to practice.

 What Colleges don’t have the authority to do is compensate the complainant.
 All concerns and complaints are treated confidentially, within a process designed to ensure fairness to both the person making the allegation and the practitioner in question.

 If you have any questions about a profession’s practice standards or complaints process, or would discuss a concern please contact the College responsible for the profession in question.
 College website links are provided on our ‘members’ page.

 If a College does not resolve your complaint to your satisfaction you can contact Alberta’s ombudsman.
-If your complaint is about a hospital, wait times or the Alberta health care system, please contact Alberta Health and Wellness.
+If your complaint is about a hospital, wait times or the Alberta health care system, please contact Alberta Health.